hlntzg/NetPractice/README.md

   <summary>Level 2</summary>
   <br>

-All devices in the same network to have the same mask and, remmember, it is only possible to use IP Address within the respective subnet mask range - the extremities IP Addresses are reserved for the Subnet Address and the Broadcast Address.
+All devices in the same network to have the same mask and, remember, it is only possible to use IP Address within the respective subnet mask range - the extremities IP Addresses are reserved for the Subnet Address and the Broadcast Address.

 In the Network A1-B2, the subnet mask is defined by A1 as `255.255.255.224` (CIDR `/27`) and the IP Address of B1 is already set.
 These informations revele that the range of IP Address for network is 32, and since the first and last are reserved, the number of available IP Address is 30, and also, that this range should include `192.168.134.222` (IP Address of B1).
 So, the network range is between `192.168.36.192` and `192.168.36.223`, excluding the extremities (i.e., `192.168.36.192` and `192.168.36.223` are not part of the usable range).
 Therefore, host A can be assigned any IP address within this range.